intel-analytics/BigDL-2.x/zoo/src/main/java/com/intel/analytics/zoo/pipeline/inference/abstract-Inference-model.md

 2. In a few lines, run large scale inference from pre-trained models of Analytics-Zoo, Caffe, Tensorflow and OpenVINO Intermediate Representation(IR).

-3. Transparently support the OpenVINO toolkit, which deliver a significant boost for inference speed  (up to [up to 19.9x](https://software.intel.com/en-us/blogs/2018/05/15/accelerate-computer-vision-from-edge-to-cloud-with-openvino-toolkit)).
+3. Transparently support the OpenVINO toolkit, which deliver a significant boost for inference speed  ([up to 19.9x](https://software.intel.com/en-us/blogs/2018/05/15/accelerate-computer-vision-from-edge-to-cloud-with-openvino-toolkit)).

 ## Primary APIs